 The program prevents unnecessary duplication of services by selecting the best proposal among competing applicants who wish to provide a particular health service.
-In Florida, CON regulates hospice, skilled nursing, intermediate care for the developmentally disabled, the development of new hospitals and certain hospital services.
+In Florida, CON regulates hospice, skilled nursing, intermediate care for the developmentally disabled, the development of new hospitals, and certain hospital services.

 CON regulation involves several types of review.
 These include comparative review, expedited review, exemptions, and notifications.
 Comparative review involves the evaluation of applications pertaining to similar types of services or facilities affecting the same service area or sub district.
 Expedited reviews are conducted for projects that require CON approval prior to licensure but are not required to be in comparative review batching cycles.
-These projects include sheltered nursing home beds (in facilities regulated under §651.118, Florida Statutes), transfer of a CON issued but not licensed (existing hospitals undergoing change of ownership are not subject to this provision), and the replacement of a community nursing home or relocation of a portion of a community home's beds in the same district and within a 30 mile radius of the existing nursing home under certain conditions.
+These projects include sheltered nursing home beds (in continuing care retirement communities regulated under §651.118, Florida Statutes); transfer of a CON issued but not licensed (existing hospitals undergoing change of ownership are not subject to this provision); and the replacement of a community nursing home or relocation of a portion of a community home's beds in the same district and within a 30 mile radius of the existing nursing home under certain conditions.
+Section 408.036(2)(d), Florida Statutes, in 2013, allows expedited review for the construction of a community nursing home in a retirement community under certain circumstances.